Rolanddoda/articles/Unified SVG icons with Vite, Vue 3, Quasar and Pinia.md

 - Use built-in component: [Suspense](https://vuejs.org/guide/built-ins/suspense.html#suspense)
 - create an interactive playground to play with the SvgIcon component
 - highlight and generate the code using `Highlight.js`
-- add responsive design with CSS Grid
+- add responsive design with CSS Grid & Quasar
 - add CSS Gradient rounded borders
 - More usage of Quasar, Pinia and Composition API with script setup

+### About me

+My name is Roland Doda (Feel free to connect with me on [Linkedin](https://www.linkedin.com/in/roland-doda/) or follow me on [Github](https://github.com/Rolanddoda), [Dev.to](https://dev.to/rolanddoda), [Hashnode](https://hashnode.com/@the-one) or [Twitter](https://twitter.com/Roli_Dori)) and I work as a Senior Frontend Developer at [CPI technologies](https://cpitech.io).
+We are also hiring btw!
+Check out [CPI Career Center](https://cpitechnologiesgmbh.recruitee.com) and also [VueJS Frontend Developer job description](https://cpitechnologiesgmbh.recruitee.com/o/vuejs-frontend-developer-mainz).

+Thanks for reading, I hope you enjoyed it!